yiisoft/active-record/docs/create-model.md

 $user->save();
 ```

+Notes:
+- It needs to use the `#[\AllowDynamicProperties]` attribute to enable dynamic properties;
+- ❌ It is not supported by static analysis, IDEs for autocompletion, type hinting, code generation and inspection tools;
+- ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory;

 ### Public properties

-To define properties explicitly, you can use public properties.
+To define properties explicitly, you can use `public` properties.

 ```php
 use Yiisoft\ActiveRecord\ActiveRecord;